MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AdSiteLink.md

 ```

 ### -MaxMessageSize
-!!!
-Exchange Server 2010

-The MaxMessageSize parameter specifies the maximum size of a message that can pass across the Active Directory IP site link.
-The default value is unlimited.
-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-Unqualified values are treated as bytes.
-The valid input range for this parameter is from 64KB through Int64.
-To remove the message size limit on an Active Directory IP site link, enter a value of unlimited.

-!!!
-Exchange Server 2013

-The MaxMessageSize parameter specifies the maximum size of a message that can pass across the Active Directory IP site link.
-The default value is unlimited.

-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-- TB (terabytes)

-Unqualified values are treated as bytes.

-The valid input range for this parameter is from 64 KB through Int64.
-To remove the message size limit on an Active Directory IP site link, enter a value of unlimited.

-!!!
-Exchange Server 2016

 The MaxMessageSize parameter specifies the maximum size of a message that can pass across the Active Directory IP site link.
 The default value is unlimited.

 When you enter a value, qualify the value with one of the following units: